Alenkruth/crc_accelerator/overlay/README.md

 The notebook is commented and documented to make it easier for everyone to follow.
 The main takeaway from the demonstration is that the CRC32 accelerator is
-~60x faster than a python crc library while computing for a 4kB image.
+~50x faster than a python crc library while computing for a 4kB image.
+Likewise, the 16bit CRC accelerator is ~25x faster than software CRC.

 To our knowledge, the ARM processor on the Zynq7000 FPGA does not have a dedicated CRC Accelerator on board.
 This explains the speedup we get from a dedicated accelerator.